ourdatafuture/ourdatafuture/index.md

 # Intro

-We live in a world of hyper progress.
-Things are changing very much, very fast.
-Nobody knows exactly what’s going to happen in 10-20 years’ time,  but we can have foresight.
-It’s time to shape the future we want to see and take action.
+Our digital environment is changing, fast.
+Nobody knows exactly what it’ll look like in five to ten years’ time, but we know that how we produce and share our data will change where we end up.
+We have to decide how to preserve our rights online – who can access our data and how they use it.
+It’s time to take action and shape our digital future.

 > See your future.
 Make it.
 Be it.